TheHeroBrine422/wfmAutoUpdatePrice/README.md

 ### TODO:

-have the order list that it checks ignore your own orders.
+* have the order list that it checks ignore your own orders.
+* have order list include at least two orders for low volume items.